 \section{Main Results and Discussion}

-We now state our main results, and discuss what they translate to for different models of local epidemics aided by spreading via external agents.

-We state our results for general external virulence $L(t)$ (more specifically, in terms of the bounds $L_{\min}(n)$ and $L_{\max}(n)$ on $||L(t)||_1$) in two parts: upper bounds for spreading time for \emph{general graphs} under specific policies (in particular, a random policy and a greedy policy), and lower bounds under \emph{any policy} for certain \emph{specific graphs} (in particular, rings/line graphs, $d$-dimensional grids and the geometric random graph), which are spatially-constrained, and where the bounds are tight.
-We conclude the section with a discussion of the applicability of our bounds and techniques; in particular, we show how our bounds can be used to obtain results on spreading time for various models of external infection such as long-range links and mobile agents, and discuss their limitations.
+We now state our results, and discuss how they translate to different models of externally-aided epidemic spreading.
+Our results are of two kinds: upper bounds for spreading time for \emph{general graphs} under \emph{specific policies} (in particular, random and greedy spreading policies), and lower bounds under \emph{any policy} for \emph{specific graphs} (in particular, rings/line graphs, $d$-dimensional grids and the geometric random graph); these are representative of graphs which are spatially-constrained, and where our bounds are tight.
+Our results are in terms of properties of the graph, and the bounds $L_{\min}$ and $L_{\max}$ on the virulence $L(t)$ -- recall that the latter can scale with $n$.
+We conclude the section with a discussion of the applicability of our bounds and techniques in various settings.